samuelcole/HillaryBNB/README.md

 * install [Heroku Toolbelt](https://toolbelt.heroku.com/)
 * `heroku plugins:install heroku-container-tools`
 * get application.yml from DJ and put it in config/
-* `heroku container:release --app hillarybnb`   NOTE that this deploys whatever you have locally in your dev environment, not what is committed to git or pushed to github
+* `heroku container:release --app marchbnb`   NOTE that this deploys whatever you have locally in your dev environment, not what is committed to git or pushed to github

 If there are database migrations to be deployed:
 * `heroku run rake db:migrate`
 * `heroku restart`

-* `heroku open --app hillarybnb`
+* `heroku open --app marchbnb`

 ## Sending daily emails
 You should set up the following to run periodically (daily was what BernieBNB did):